mcataneo/pyLDT-cosmo/README.md

 Einstein-de Sitter spherical evolution is assumed for all cases, although this has not been tested for clustering dark energy.

+If interested in implementing other modified gravity models:

+* Follow the installation steps (1)-(8) above
+* Clone this Git repo into the newly created environment
+* Move into the pyLDT-cosmo directory and install pyLDT-cosmo in developer (or editable) mode with

+        pip install -e .

-If interested in implementing other modified gravity models, first clone this Git repo and make sure to install pyLDT-cosmo in developer mode.
-Then add the relevant linear theory equations and methods to the following modules:
+* Then add the relevant linear theory equations and methods to the following modules:

     * growth_eqns.py
     * solve_eqns.py
     * compute_pk.py
     * pyLDT.py

   Track f(R) gravity (or nDGP gravity) for an example.

 ## Jupyter notebook